A place to Connect, Grow, and Serve

 Following congregational polity, the Unitarian Universalist Church of Arlington (UUCA) is a self-governing congregation, choosing our own ministers and lay leadership, handling our own finances, and choosing our own delegates to the General Assembly of the Unitarian Universalist Association (UUA).
 We are associated with the UUA, but we govern ourselves.
 We are guided by the fifth principle of the UUA, which calls for “the use of the democratic process within our congregations.”

 The basic authority for all matters concerning the Church rests with the congregation, which has adopted a representative form of democracy.
 The church’s governing documents are the Articles of Incorporation and the bylaws.
-The bylaws, adopted by the congregation on June 12, 2011, succeed the constitution, which was adopted in 1951.
-The bylaws may be amended by the membership at a congregational meeting by a two-thirds majority.
+The bylaws, adopted by the congregation on June 12, 2011, succeed the constitution, which was first adopted in 1951.
+The bylaws may be amended by the membership at a properly noticed congregational meeting by a two-thirds majority.

 The congregation elects a Board of Trustees, currently composed of nine Church members.
 A Trustee may be elected for up to three consecutive two-year terms.
 Four of the Trustees are elected in even-numbered years, five in odd-numbered years.
 The membership also elects a Secretary and Treasurer who report to the Board.